debugmen/debugmen.github.io/_posts/2021-02-23-hacker_tools.md

 One is a CORS redirector, one is a page previewer, and one is a payload generator.

 I'll start with the payload generator.
-If we look at the actual elements of the page, we can see the javascript element that contorls the payload generator.
+If we look at the actual elements of the page (F12 in chrome), we can see the javascript element that controls the payload generator.

 &nbsp;